 Somatic Symptom Disorder (SSD) is a new diagnosis listed in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) released in 2013.
 SSD loosely replaces several old diagnoses, namely Somatization Disorder, Undifferentiated Somatoform Disorder, Pain Disorder, and also includes a portion of the old diagnosis Hypochondriasis.

 The diagnostic criteria changed in such a way as to simplify and re-conceptualize the criteria to be easier for non-psychiatrists to diagnose.1 The focus has shifted towards positive diagnostic signs and symptoms, rather than on the absence of a medical explanation for the signs and symptoms.
-The new positive diagnostic criteria is that the symptoms significantly impact the individual for an extended time period.
+The new positive diagnostic criteria focus on symptoms that significantly impact the individual for an extended time period.
 The diagnosis of SSD under the DSM-V is considered controversial due to the concern that it is overly inclusive and creates a large potential for false positives; however, it is a slightly more restrictive diagnosis than the previous DSM-IV criteria which allowed for many patients with “medically unexplained” symptoms to be diagnosed with somatoform disorder.
 2

 Somatic Symptom Disorder Diagnostic Criteria per DSM V1